Simisola (album)

-Simisola is the eponymous second studio album by Nigerian singer Simi.
+Simisola is the second studio album by Nigerian singer Simi.
 It was released on September 8, 2017, by X3M Music.
 The album is the follow-up to her debut album, Ogaju (2008).
 Simisola received positive reviews from music critics, who praised the creativity and versatility of Simi's exploration of different sounds.
 The album was supported by five singles: "Tiff", "Jamb Question", "Love Don't Care", "Smile for Me" and "Joromi".
 Its production was handled by Sess, Seyi Keyz, Oscar and Vtek.
 Upon its release, the album debuted at number five on the Billboard World Albums chart for the week of September 30, 2017.
-Simisola won Album of the Year and was nominated for Best R&B/Pop album at The Headies 2018.
+Simisola won Album of the Year and was nominated for Best R&B/Pop Album at The Headies 2018.
 Moreover, it was nominated for Album of the Year the 2018 Nigeria Entertainment Awards.

 Promotion

 Simi released the Oscar-produced love song "Smile for Me" on January 27, 2017.
 Its music video was directed by Clarence Peters.
 In anticipation of the album, she released another Oscar-produced love song called "Joromi".
 Its music video was directed by Aje Films.
 On September 1, she took to Instagram to unveil the album's cover art and track listing.